-We have compiled some tips for dealing with your landlord, so that renting your property in Malta from them will be as straightforward as possible for both you.
+Thanks to this article, we have compiled some tips for dealing with your landlord so that renting a property in Malta or Gozo from them will be as straightforward as possible for both of you.

-The best kind of tenant is one that reads thoroughly, and makes sure to fully understand, their rental agreement before signing and committing to it.
-Early recognition of any stipulated conditions relating to the rental property, such as restrictions on pets, noise, satellite dishes or smoking, not to mention any added fees relating to amenities or utilities, can ensure that any later misunderstandings with your landlord can be avoided.
+The best kind of tenant is one that reads thoroughly and makes sure to fully understand, their rental agreement before signing and committing to it.
+Early recognition in the rental process of any stipulated conditions relating to the rental property, such as restrictions on pets, noise, satellite dishes or smoking, not to mention any added fees relating to amenities or utilities, can ensure that any later misunderstandings with your landlord can be avoided.

-Rental properties in Malta are usually susceptible to certain items that must be provided by the landlord by law, and these items can vary from country to country.
+Properties for rent in Malta or Gozo are usually susceptible to certain items that must be provided by the landlord by law, and these items can vary from country to country.
 Maltese laws include tenant rights and rules concerning water, heat, electricity and entry, amongst a host of other considerations, and so it is worth your while to research what you as a tenant are legally entitled to in regards your rental property.
 Learn more about finding a tenant with RE/MAX Malta.

 It may seem obvious, but the best way to keep on the right side of your landlord is to never miss or be late on a rent payment.
 Take the time to set up an automatic payment via your bank, or set up text or email reminders to notify you when your rent is due.
 In the unlikely event of a dispute, a good track record of rent payments is the best incentive for your landlord to resolve the matter quickly and in your favour.

-As well as paying your rent, being a good tenant in general ensures that you will have no difficulties with your landlord.
+Not only is it important to not miss any rental agreement for your property for rent in Malta or Gozo but being a good tenant, in general, ensures that you will have no difficulties with your landlord.
 Make sure to respect the terms of the rental agreement regarding noise, pets or guests, for example, and to keep the property and contents clean, tidy, and free of damage.